valkey-io/valkey-rfc/Bloom.md

 When a bloom filter is created, a bit array is created with a length proportional to the capacity (number of items the user wants to add to the filter) and hash functions are also created.
-The number of hash functions are controlled by the false positive rate that the user configures.
+The number of hash functions are controlled by the false-positive rate that the user configures.

 When a user adds an item (e.g. BF.ADD) to the filter, the item is passed through the hash functions and the corresponding bits are set to 1.
-When a user checks whether an item exists on a filter (e.g. BF.EXISTS), the item is passed through the filters and if all the resolved bits have values as 1, we can say that the item exists with a false positive rate of X (specified by the user when creating the filter).
+When a user checks whether an item exists on a filter (e.g. BF.EXISTS), the item is passed through the filters and if all the resolved bits have values as 1, we can say that the item exists with a false-positive rate of X (specified by the user when creating the filter).
 If any of the bits are 0, the item does not exist and the BF.EXISTS operation will return 0.